-Composition can be a tough aspect of photography to master.
+Photography composition can be a tough aspect to master.
 Most of us never really do… but we keep at it.
 Photography is a journey, after all.
-What can be considered a great composition can vary from person to person based on their own way of seeing the world.
-Personally, I’m a huge fan of diagonals.
+What can be considered a great photography composition can vary from person to person based on their own way of seeing the world.
+Personally, I’m a huge fan of diagonals in photography.

 I often tell my students in the field that, when they’re framing a shot, do it with the camera off the tripod.
 One of the biggest restraints to good composition is actually the tripod!
 We’ve all seen it and we’ve all done it at some point.
 We walk up to a scene, plop the tripod down, put the camera on it at eye level, and then start to compose a photo.
 This leaves you stuck.